0024

 Some parts of life need the honesty of measurement.
 You need to know where the money went.
 You need to know whether you practiced.
 You may need a visible record of how your time disappears if you keep ending the day unsure what happened.

-Other parts of life need trust.
+Other parts need trust.
 You need to feel the walk, not only count it.
-You need to notice whether rest is wise.
-You need to let a good conversation be good without converting it into a streak or a score.
+You need to notice when rest is wise.
+You need to let a good conversation be good without converting it into a streak or score.

 A good life needs both.
 Measure where feedback helps you live more honestly.
 Trust where scoring would flatten something that needs to stay human.